Peter Eagles

-Peter Andrew Eagles, QHC (born 6 July 1959) is a British Anglican bishop.
-Since 2017, he has been the Bishop of Sodor and Man; he was consecrated a bishop in the Church of England in June 2017, and he was installed in September 2017.
+Peter Andrew Eagles, QHC (born 6 July 1959) is a British retired Anglican bishop.
+From 2017 to 2023, he was the Bishop of Sodor and Man; he was consecrated a bishop in the Church of England in June 2017, and he was installed in September 2017.
 He is a former chaplain of the British Army, serving as Archdeacon for the Army (2011–2017) and the Deputy Chaplain-General of the Royal Army Chaplains' Department (2014–2017).

 Early life and education

 Eagles was born on 6 July 1959.
 He was educated at the Royal Grammar School, an all-boys private school in Guildford, Surrey.
 He studied German and Russian at King's College, London, and he graduated in 1982 with a first class Bachelor of Arts (BA) degree and the Associateship of King's College (AKC).

 Between 1982 and 1986, Eagles was an assistant master at Tonbridge School, an independent school in Tonbridge, Kent, and also worked as a freelance translator.
 In 1986, he entered St Stephen's House, Oxford, an Anglo-Catholic theological college, to train for holy orders and study theology.
 He graduated with a further BA in 1988.